web-auth/doc/pre-requisites/user-entity-repository.md

     {
         //We create a PublicKeyCredentialUserEntity object
         // This object requires the username, the ID and the name to display (e.g. "John Doe")
-        // The avatar URL is optionnal and could be null return new PublicKeyCredentialUserEntity(
+        // The avatar URL is optional and could be null return new PublicKeyCredentialUserEntity(
             $user->username,
             $user->id,